MicrosoftDocs/dynamics-365-fraud-protection/content/search.md

 ---
 author: josaw1
-description: This topic explains how conduct searches for transactions in Microsoft Dynamics 365 Fraud Protection and how you can use the search results. ms.author: josaw ms.date: 10/07/2021 ms.topic: how-to
+description: This topic explains how conduct a searche for a transaction in Microsoft Dynamics 365 Fraud Protection and how you can use the search results. ms.author: josaw ms.date: 10/07/2021 ms.topic: how-to